MAXakaWIZARD/PHP-Profiler/README.md

 1. Checkout the code into your libraries directory so that the classes can be auto loaded.
 2. Instantiate Profiler_Profiler
 3. At the end of your application after all else is done call the display() method on Profiler_Profiler.
-4. Ensure jQuery is included in your page

 ## Setup and Usage ##
 Setting up PHP Profiler is quite simple.
 Below is a short code sample of the latest version.